Volodymyr-M/volodymyr-m.github.io/privacy_policy.md

 No user data is used to develop, improve, or train generalized AI and/or ML models.
 This includes the user data obtained through Google Workspace APIs.

+### Data protection

+We implement appropriate technical and organizational measures to protect your data from unauthorized access, loss, or disclosure.

 ### Policy Updates

 This Policy may change from time to time and is available on our website.